THE VIRTUAL APPLE ORCHARD

 Contents: Featured Apples, Ken Priddy’s Apple Discoveries, Best Summer Apples, Triploid Apples, Late Blooming Apples, Apples Resistant to Cedar Apple Rust.

 I have been interested in seedlings ever since I started growing apples.
 When I was a kid, my mom took us on a trip to pick roadside apples for cider near Turner, OR.
 This inspired me to try to find enough seedlings to plant an orchard.
-I started scouring the roadsides for apple seedlings and in a few years discovered 20 promising seedlings which I saved for further evaluation and testing.
+I didn’t know what to expect, but I started scouring the roadsides for apple seedlings.
+I tasted about 400 roadside apples and in a few years discovered 20 promising apple seedlings which were saved for further evaluation and testing.
+That’s about 1 in 20 open pollinated seedling apples that were worth grafting.

 Many of you have discovered seedling apples that taste really good, or you may be planting open pollinated apple seeds in hopes of getting something special.
-Some of you are doing your own hand pollinations and evaluating the seedlings.
+Some of you are doing your own hand pollinating and evaluating the seedlings.
 Others have noticed good seedling apples around old orchard trees.
-I would like to hear about your apple exploring, and your experiances with seedling apples.

-I want to make this a place were you can Promote your seedling apples.
 I recently read a story about an Oregon man who spent a lifetime collecting 100 seedling apples.
 After he sold his property, the new owners put goats in the orchard.
-The person writing the article was able to save only ten of the varieties.
+The person writing the article was able to save only six of the varieties.

-I no longer have an orchard, but my seedling apples were saved from being lost forever, because I sent them to Nick Botner.
-Then, Wagon Wheel Orchard aquired my seedlings from Nick Botner.
-If you are interested in any of Ken Priddy’s apple seedlings listed two categories below, you can order benchgrafts in the winter or spring from Wagon Wheel Orchard.
+I no longer have an orchard, but my superior seedling apples were saved from being lost forever, because I sent them to Nick Botner.
+Then, Wagon Wheel Orchard acquired my seedlings from Nick Botner.
+If you are interested in any of Ken Priddy’s apple seedlings listed two categories below, you can order some of them as bench grafts in the winter or spring from Wagon Wheel Orchard.

 There are several places that will graft for your seedling discovery for you.
 Big Horse Creek Farm is a good place to get your apple tree grafted, since they have well rooted rootstock.
 Heirloom Apple Tree will also graft you a tree from your scion wood.
 Many other nurseries will do custom grafting.
 Check my Links section.
-Just contact them, preferably before they get really busy.
+Just contact them in Jan. or Feb. before they get really busy.

 I found a place that will evaluate your apple discovery for commercial potential.
 Moser Fruit Tree Nursery – “If you have a new discovery, either a seedling or a sport, of something that you think is unique or special, and want a small quantity of trees we can grow them for you.
 We can also help evaluate it and work with our major nursery partners to determine its commercial potential and develop it further.”